Are you thinking about selling your art online, but you do not know where to start?

 Take some time to review what they have to offer to see if they are suitable for your business goals.

-I will be featuring online art galleries, art commission websites and POD (Print On Demand) platforms so no matter what your goals are you will find something here that will work for you.
+This post features online art galleries, art commission websites, and POD (Print On Demand) platforms, so no matter your goals, you will find something here that will work for you.

-Below are the top 17 websites builders and platforms with a brief introduction to each.
+Below are the top website platforms for artists with a brief introduction to each.

 Take some time to review each website before just jumping.

-It is important to know your objectives before you start to sell original art and art prints online.
+It is essential to know your objectives before you start to sell original art and art prints online.

 I am going to start with WordPress.

-There is a learning curve when it comes to building a WordPress site but I do have to mention that it is easier than you think.
+There is a learning curve for building a WordPress site, but I have to mention that it is easier than you think.

-- Thousands of themes that allow you to change the design of your website quickly.
+- Thousands of themes allow you to change the design of your website quickly.

 - Thousands of plugins make it easy to extend the functionality of your WordPress site.

-- You can have an art gallery that showcases your artwork and provides a way for them to make a purchase.
+- You can have an art gallery that showcases your artwork and provides a way for them to purchase.

 - Plugins are available for you to sell prints of your art.